Carbon Neutral Offset Projects

 RECs

 Shaklee purchased renewable energy credits (RECs) from a variety of projects in countries in which we generated emissions.
 Previously, Shaklee's RECs came from an Oklahoma wind project and the Hancock Wind Energy Center, home to 148 different 660-kilowatt turbines with a total capacity of 98 megawatts – enough electricity to power approximately 33,000 US homes.
 Another benefit of this wind farm is that the land remains in agricultural use while the turbines are in operation, using the same amount of land for multiple uses and benefits.
-Renewable Energy Credits purchased were based on consumption data and calculated scope 1 emissions.
-Shaklee purchases RECs (3,065 kWh) for its scope 2 purchased in 2023.
+In 2024 Shaklee purchased 2,708 megawatt-hours (MWh) of RECs, sourced from solar and wind energy, to match its electricity consumption across operations in the United States, Canada, China, Japan, and Malaysia.
+This investment in clean energy supports the generation of renewable power and reflects Shaklee’s commitment to reducing its carbon footprint and advancing global sustainability efforts.
+By purchasing RECs, the company ensures that the environmental benefits of renewable electricity are accounted for in its energy use, helping to drive the transition toward a low-carbon future.

 Fuel Conversion